Golden Retriever Street

 Q. How big will the puppies get?

+I do not guarantee exact weight and size.
+Dogs are like humans and can pull their genetics from way back.
+Golden Retrievers should be between 55-75 pounds.
+No breeder can guarantee size, color, or champion ability of their puppies.
+So far, most of my puppies and puppies sired by my males have been around 55-75 pounds with some being a bit smaller and some being a bit larger.
 AKC - Males 23-24 inches in height at withers; females 21½-22½ inches.
 Dogs up to one inch above or below standard size should be proportionately penalized.
 Deviation in height of more than one inch from the standard shall disqualify.
 Length from breastbone to point of buttocks slightly greater than height at withers in ratio of 12:11.
 Weight for dogs 65-75 pounds; bitches 55-65 pounds.
+I only breed dogs that meet the AKC and/or FCI (European) breed standards!

-A. Yes you can.
+A. Yes, you can.
 For the safety of the puppies, I am very picky about when visitors come.

 Q. How many years have you been breeding dogs?